 - Medical information, including other physical or mental health conditions that you have

-- Medications, vitamins and other supplements you take, and the doses
+- Medications, vitamins, herbs and other supplements you take and the dosages

 - Questions to ask your doctor